Accurate-Cyber-Defense/Accurate-Cyber-Defense-Information-Gathering-Bot-CLI/README.md

 # Accurate-Cyber-Defense-Information-Gathering-Bot-CLI
-Accurate Cyber Defense Information Gathering Bot (CLI) is a lightweight yet powerful command-line tool designed to strengthen network visibility, uncover hidden vulnerabilities, and provide actionable intelligence for cyber defense.
+Accurate Cyber Defense Information Gathering Bot (CLI) is a lightweight yet powerful command-line tool engineered to enhance network visibility, identify hidden vulnerabilities, and deliver actionable intelligence for stronger cyber defense.

-Built for security professionals, researchers, and network administrators, this bot enables accurate, real-time scanning and threat detection through an intuitive and efficient CLI interface.
+Developed by Accurate Cyber Defense, this tool is tailored for security professionals, researchers, and network administrators who require precision, speed, and efficiency in their security operations.

+With its intuitive CLI interface, the bot enables:

+Accurate real-time scanning of IP addresses and networks.

+Threat detection and mapping to visualize potential attack surfaces.

+Comprehensive intelligence gathering to support proactive defense strategies.

+Whether used for penetration testing, incident response, or continuous monitoring, the Accurate Cyber Defense Information Gathering Bot (CLI) provides a streamlined, professional-grade solution for uncovering risks and fortifying digital infrastructure.
 At its core, the bot focuses on IP scanning and reconnaissance, allowing users to map out live hosts, open ports, and exposed services across local and remote networks.
 By collecting this foundational data, the tool creates a clear picture of the network’s attack surface, helping defenders understand where potential entry points may exist.

 Beyond simple scanning, the bot incorporates a cyber threat detection engine that analyzes network responses for irregularities and possible indicators of compromise (IoCs).
 Suspicious activity, such as unusual open ports, outdated services, or anomalous response patterns, is highlighted in real time.
 This ensures that network defenders are alerted early to potential risks before they escalate into active breaches.